WadeMegan/arusha-consulting-client/README.md

 I built this full-stack web application for a recent client.
 The client, Arusha Consulting, is a boutique consulting firm with a focus on promoting diversity within the workplace.
 This website allows Arusha Consulting to communicate with users via About, Blog, and Contact pages.
 I implemented a headless CMS to allow the client to manage their own content.
 The project also includes a crowd-sourced database that holds informative resources concerning numerous social justice issues.

+### Please Note

+This is the repository for the Arusha Consulting client.
+This project also consists of the arusha-consulting-proxy and arusha-consulting-api repositories.
+The latter are made private for security purposes.

 ### Home Page
 ![home page](https://i.imgur.com/JRbduS0.png)